Search

 Our Diabetes Education Program

-The diabetes education program at Southwest Health helps countless people.
-Ours meets all the national standards of the American Diabetes Association (ADA) and is an ADA recognized program.
+The Diabetes Education Program at Southwest Health helps countless people.
+Our program meets all the national standards of the American Diabetes Association (ADA) and is an ADA recognized program.
 From monitoring your blood sugar to taking medications to choosing healthier foods to getting the right physical activity and all the little things along the way, we’re here to help you learn and live well.
 We’re here for you.
+Please contact your Primary Care Provider if you would like a referral to our Diabetes Education Program, or contact our Certified Diabetes Care and Education Specialist.

 What Can You Expect From Our Diabetes Educator

 The plain fact is everyone with diabetes needs diabetes education.
 Why on Earth is that?
 Because diabetes is complicated, and everyday simple activities affect it.
 Your blood sugar changes with what you eat… and with what you don’t eat.
 It changes with your activity levels — what you do, how hard you do it and how long you do it.
+Your body’s insulin (which you’ll learn all about) also affects your blood sugar — your dose, the type of insulin, and when you take it relative to eating, exercising and resting.
+Even stress and changes in your daily routine may affect your blood sugar levels.
+These things all change your blood sugar levels, and you will need to understand how to stabilize your blood sugar under all these circumstances.
+The more you know, the healthier you will be.
+Your diabetes educator will help you learn how to take good care of yourself.
+She will guide you through your treatment and help you with any fears, issues, and problems you encounter along the way.

 Other Things You Need To Know